Confused About PF Deductions After Salary Raise? Need Guidance on Eligibility and Procedure

 Ramu.A

-Dear Friends
+Dear Friends,

-Basic: 6000/- (50% of salary) and remaining things are other
+Basic: 6000/- (50% of salary) and the remaining deductions are other.

-If he is still eligible for PF kindly tell me the procedure
+If he is still eligible for PF, kindly tell me the procedure.

-Please mail to this address [Login to view]
+Please email me at [Login to view]

-Warm Regards
+Warm Regards,

-Ram
+Ram NIHAR HR

 spanda

+PF will always be 12% of the basic pay.
 You have to find out from which month onward he got the hike.
-After hike the PF deduction will be 12% of 8000 every month.
-And before hike you need to deduct 12% of 6000 for each month.
+After the hike, the PF deduction will be 12% of 8000 every month.
+Before the hike, you need to deduct 12% of 6000 for each month.
+The equal amount should be paid by the employer as well.
+Thanks.

 Ankdev